oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 kube-node-lease   Active   2d23h
 kube-public       Active   2d23h
 kube-system       Active   2d23h
-tg-helidon        Active   97s
+tg                Active   97s
 ```
   5. If we look into the namespace we've just created we'll see it contains nothing yet:

   -  `kubectl get all`

   ```
-No resources found in tg-helidon namespace.
+No resources found in tg namespace.
 ```

 As we've set the namespace we just created as the default we don't need to specify it in the kubectl commands from now on, but if we want to refer to a different namespace, for example the kube-system namespace then we need to use the -n flag to tell kubectl we are not using the default namespace, e.g. `kubectl get all -n kube-system`